Rajputsiddharth/ResNet-style-Denoising-and-Variational-AutoEncoders/README.md

 ## Usage
 1. Run this script.
-2. Modify the parameters such as training epochs, batch size, learning rate, etc., as per your requirement.
+2. No need for user input variables; everything is handled internally.
-3. The script will train both Vanilla Autoencoder (AE) and Variational Autoencoder (VAE).
+3. The script will train denoising autoencoders, VAEs, and CVAEs on the provided dataset.
-4. Once trained, the script will evaluate the models based on specified evaluation metrics.
-5. You can adjust the evaluation parameters and choose the type of evaluation metric (`SSIM` or `PSNR`).
+4. After training, the script will generate 3D TSNE embedding plots for logits/embeddings of the whole dataset after every 10 epochs.
+5. Save your checkpoints as required.
+Trained Encoder-Decoders will be tested on a separate test set, ensuring strict adherence to the provided data.

+## Implementation
+1. **Denoising Autoencoder (AE)**:
+   - Encoder and decoder follow ResNet style with residual connections.
+   - Design choices are flexible except for the specified residual connections.

+2. **Denoising Variational Autoencoder (VAE)**:
+   - Similar architecture to the AE but with VAE-specific modifications.
+   - Encoder outputs logits/embeddings, which are then sampled for the VAE loss calculation.
+   - Additional TSNE plots are generated for sampled logits/embeddings.

-## Conditional Variational Autoencoder (CVAE)
+3. **Conditional Variational Autoencoder (CVAE)** (Bonus Question):
-The script already includes the implementation of Conditional Variational Autoencoder (CVAE).
+   - Implements a CVAE to generate one of the classes of the MNIST dataset at inference time, given the class label.
-CVAE extends the VAE architecture to include label conditioning in both the encoder and decoder.
+   - Architecture includes label conditioning in both the encoder and decoder.

-## Results
-- The trained models achieve high reconstruction quality, as measured by Structural Similarity Index (SSIM) and Peak Signal-to-Noise Ratio (PSNR).
+   -
 ## Future Work
 - Explore different augmentation techniques for improved model performance.